 Can businesses that laid off employees still qualify?

 A business that laid off employees can still qualify for funding, both for the remaining employees and for rehiring the employees that were laid off.
-Whether you choose to rehire those employees is up to you.
+Whether you choose to rehire those employees or not is up to you.
 However, the loan can be used to cover the entire cost of payroll for eight weeks.

 Are gig economy workers eligible to apply?